47degrees/arrow-slides/processed-slides/arrow-meta.md

 ... thanks to Kotlin community that helped us.
 The main channels were arrow-meta, compiler and lang-proposals.
 We are actively working on arrow-meta channel.

-We usually have weekly live sessions on demand with people interested in learning more about both Arrow Meta and the Kotlin compiler.
+We usually have live sessions with people interested in learning more about both Arrow Meta and the Kotlin compiler.

 We are literally on standby on the #arrow-meta channel, and we will be working hard to help you create your first plugin with Arrow-meta.